Biden’s plans to expand free education may be new for America. But in other countries, they’re the norm.

 Broadly speaking, the United States, Canada, Britain and Australia have a similar approach of offsetting higher tuition fees with a well-developed financial aid system for student support, said Thomas Brock, director of the Community College Research Center at Columbia University’s Teachers College.

-The U.S. community college system, however, is an “unusually American idea,” so comparing Biden’s proposal to the programs of other countries is “a little bit apples and oranges,” said Brock.
+The U.S. community college system, however, is an “unusually American idea,” so comparing Biden’s proposal with the programs of other countries is “a little bit apples and oranges,” Brock said.

 U.S. community colleges, which provide an associate’s degree, are comparatively less restrictive about who can attend and what they can study.
 Canada is the only other country with a similar model, Brock said.

-In a twist, Biden’s proposal would make the U.S. community college model closer to the Nordic approach.
-But U.S. four-year colleges and universities, which offer bachelor’s and other higher-education degrees, would remain comparatively less effected.
-Overall, the proposal is less ambitious than Biden’s campaign promise to subsidize four-year college fees for many Americans and increasing the Pell grant cap even further.
+Biden’s proposal would make the U.S. community college model closer to the Nordic approach.
+But U.S. four-year colleges and universities, which offer bachelor’s and other higher-education degrees, would be less affected.

-Republicans have roundly rejected such models, in part over objections to raising taxes to pay for them.

-Still, many education leaders praised Biden’s plan as a major start by U.S. standards.
+“A caution in the strategy to provide free higher education is that it does not necessarily address the perhaps more critical issue of the cost of higher education,” said Kraemer, adding that the cost was “higher in the U.S. than virtually anywhere else in the world and rising at a faster rate.”

 Read more: